 If the Senior Personnel Officer (or other Title IX Investigator) finds that there is no probable cause for the complaint, the Senior Personnel Officer (or other Title IX Investigator) shall dismiss the complaint and will provide written notice to the respondent, complainant, and Title IX Coordinator of the dismissal stating the reasons for and right to appeal the dismissal.
-If there is probable cause to believe that the complaint is well-founded, but that the matter is not sexual harassment under Title IX, the Senior Personnel Officer (or other Title IX Investigator) will dismiss the formal complaint and provide written notice to the respondent, complainant, and Title IX Coordinator of the dismissal stating the reasons for of the dismissal the formal complaint and provide written notice to the respondent, complainant, and Title IX Coordinator of the dismissal stating the reasons for and right to appeal the dismissal.
+If there is probable cause to believe that the complaint is well-founded, but that the matter is not sexual harassment under Title IX, the Senior Personnel Officer (or other Title IX Investigator) will dismiss the formal complaint and provide written notice to the respondent, complainant, and Title IX Coordinator of the dismissal stating the reasons for and right to appeal the dismissal.